 The mcFOCE will be available to all SBU faculty and their research groups as well as faculty at other institutions and non-academics under the university’s specialized services facility (SSF) program, which will be instituted after the 3-yr grant has expired.
 SSF policies and practices reflect standard federal regulatory costing principles, such as those contained in the Office of Management Budget (OMB) Circular A-21, “Cost Principles for Colleges and Universities”, and those required by the Cost Accounting Standards Board.
 In essence, these regulations state that user rates are structured to recover operating direct costs, which include applicable personnel salaries, fringe benefits, consumables, travel, and maintenance costs as well as administrative overhead.
-SSF are prohibited from turning a profit and the rate structure must be reassessed no less frequently than biannually.
-Users’ rate structure will be based on days of usage and level of technical assistance required.
+SSF are prohibited from turning a profit and the rate structure must be reassessed at least biannually.
+User’ rates structure will be based on days of usage and level of technical assistance required.
 Anticipated levels of assistance are: collaborative I (user + technician), collaborative II (user + technician + PI) and full service (technician and divers only).
 Cost and use data will be collected during the NSF-funded period in order to structure user fees after the grant terminates.
 Funds accumulated by this facility will be held in an FOCE facility account and used to offset operating and maintenance costs.

-Training – The mcFOCE is emerging technology and therefore it will not be simply a plug-and-play operation.
+Training –FOCE is a emerging technology and therefore it will not be simply a plug-and-play operation.
 At each deployment site, effective use will require calibration before useful data emerge and not all deployment depths and experimental chamber sizes will be equally amenable.
 Training in the basic operation of the mcFOCE will be provided by the technician and faculty supervisors.
 The technician will be responsible for training new users in the basic operations and data processing.
 We also recognize that mastery of this system will require investment of the PI and co-PI’s time.
 For example, setting up individual user’s experiments in different benthic habitats, with different experimental chambers based on the researcher’s question under different environmental conditions will require supervision and training.

-Scheduling – The faculty supervisors will form the use committee and will strive to make the mcFOCE scheduling as flexible, fair, dynamic and transparent as possible to accommodate as many users as is reasonable.
-We will strive to minimize the mcFOCE’s idle time by working with the next major user during deployment by others.
+Scheduling – The faculty supervisors will form the use committee and will strive to make the mcFOCE scheduling as flexible, fair, dynamic,transparent, and efficient as possible to accommodate as many users as is reasonable.
+We will strive to minimize the mcFOCE’s idle time by working with the next major user during usage by others.
 Many experiments will be straightforward with predictable requirements, whereas others will be more challenging and less predictable.
-All potential investigators will be required to submit a brief outline describing his/her project objective and instrument needs.
+All potential investigators will be required to submit a brief outline describing his/her project objective and instrumentation needs.
 These requests will be evaluated by the use committee.
 The committee will meet with the investigator to determine feasibility, impact on the system and scheduling.
 The mcFOCE system will have a SoMAS-maintained webpage describing the instrumentation, its capabilities and recent applications.
-A scheduling calendar will also be linked to this page and will be updated by the facility technician as additions, delays, and cancellations arise.
+A scheduling calendar will be linked to this page and will be updated by the facility technician as additions, delays, and cancellations arise.
 This will facilitate scheduling research activities and requesting mcFOCE time.